 Warhol’s Marilyn Monroe portrait

 Marilyn Monroe was and still remains one of the biggest sex symbols of all7 time.
 When she was alive, her personal life was more interesting than her professional one.
-She had already been married several times and like many of her fans, Warhol had become fascinated by the idea of popular figures such as Monroe that lived unimaginably glamorous lifestyles and who had attained an almost mythical status as Hollywood icons.
+She had already been married several times.
+Like many of her fans, Warhol had become fascinated by the idea of popular figures such as Monroe who lived unimaginably glamorous lifestyles and who had attained an almost mythical status as Hollywood icons.

 It was pure coincidence that Warhol chose Monroe to feature in his earliest and possibly most famous works of pop art.
-Although she had already ended her life at the time of the painting, her face and her fame provided Warhol with a great basis for his repetitive print and animation-like work in the future.
+Although she had already ended her life at the time of the painting, her face and her fame provided Warhol with an excellent basis for his repetitive print and animation-like work in the future.

 The surprising meaning behind Warhol’s portrait of female superstars

 The five rows of the diptych resemble the movielike strips that acknowledge her status as an icon.
 The repetition of her image symbolized mass production, while the diptych style used in the portrait was inspired by the Byzantine icons of Christian saints.

 By placing Marilyn Monroe’s portraits in the diptych, Warhol was commenting on the saint-like nature that fans assign celebrities, which in turn causes the public to approach celebrities with some sense of holiness and immortality.

 Of course, the images of his female sitters are among Warhol’s most striking, and they form a considerable body of his work.
 Many have called his series of female celebrity portraits reductive and anti-feminist because of his emphasis on his subjects’ lips, hair, and eyeshadow, making them appear one-dimensional and superficial as people, even when they are anything but.